Completed KS3 in 2010, three IGCSEs in 2012, three IGCSEs in 2013, one IGCSE and an A Level in 2014, one A Level in 2015 and a final A Level in 2016.

 This was the case for tennis player Robert Leck, who began studying with OOL in 2010 when he began his KS3 studies.
 As is often the case with young sportspeople who decide to learn at home, Robert spread out his KS3, IGCSE and A Level studies over the course of a number of years, making sure he had enough time to pursue his athletic passion.

-“My tutors were useful in helping me achieve good grades for both my IGCSEs and A levels” says Robert, who has since gone on to study Economics and Finance at the University of Stirling, alongside continuing to play tennis and train.
+“My tutors were useful in helping me achieve good grades for both my IGCSEs and A levels,” says Robert, who has since gone on to study Economics and Finance at the University of Stirling.
 “Distance learning has more in common with university study than it has with school, so it set me up well for the future.”